How Does Travel Nursing Work? Frequently Asked Questions

 - You express interest with a travel nursing agency.

-- A recruiter will reach out right away and have you submit your resume, references and skills test.
+- A recruiter will reach out and have you submit your resume, references and skills test.

 - After telling the recruiter what jobs interest you, they will send you all the job info, such as compensation, stipend and travel reimbursement.